 English language knowledge can also be evidenced in alternative ways: www.gov.uk/student-visa/knowledge-of-english

-If you have any queries regarding English language evidence for your Tier 4 visa, please do contact the Admissions Office for advice.
+If you have any queries regarding English language evidence for your Student Visa, please do contact the Recruitment and Admissions Office for advice.

 Your CAS will be valid for 6 months but can only be used 3 months prior to the course start date.
 You cannot use your CAS more than once.

 For example, if your course has a start date of 1 October 2020, the earliest date that your CAS could be issued is 1 May 2020.
 You would then be able to use your CAS number to make your visa application from 1 July 2020 and your CAS would be valid until 1 November 2020.

-All Tier 4 applicants require a valid Confirmation of Acceptance for Studies (CAS) number in order to make an application.
+All Student Visa applicants require a valid Confirmation of Acceptance for Studies (CAS) number in order to make an application.
 You are strongly advised not to book your visa appointment until you have actually received your CAS, as we cannot guarantee you will receive this in time for any pre-booked appointments.
 Information regarding visa processing times in different countries can be found here: www.gov.uk/visa-processing-times

-Once you have your CAS, you can use this to apply for your visa up to 3 months before the start date of your programme.The CAS number is individual to you and you will need this to apply for your Tier 4 visa.
+Once you have your CAS, you can use this to apply for your visa up to 3 months before the start date of your programme.The CAS number is individual to you and you will need this to apply for your Student Visa.
 Each CAS issued is linked to the programme and University/Institution who issued it, so you can only use a CAS to get a visa for that University (if you change your mind and wish to go to another University, you will need to get a CAS and visa for that institution).
 If you decide not to use a CAS issued by Durham University, or if your situation changes in such a way that the information on your CAS needs to change, please contact us using the contact details listed at the bottom of this page.